 One day, eat a 450 calories piece of cake.
 Write down how you feel and your eating habits for the rest of the day.
-On the next day, eat a 450 calorie piece of steak.
+On the next day, eat a 450-calorie piece of steak.
 Write down how you feel and your eating habits for the rest of that day, too.
 You’ll find on the day you ate the cake, you felt a burst of energy immediately after eating it.
 Then about 20 minutes later, you felt tired and sluggish.
 Within an hour or so, you were hungry again, craving more starchy carbs.

 Compare this to the day you ate the steak.
 After eating the steak, you felt satisfied.
 There was no burst of energy, but neither was there an energy drop.
 Your energy level remained steady, and you did not become hungry again for hours.
 That is the difference in the effect of starchy carbs (cake) and high-quality protein (steak).
-Do you want to guess which one is a better food for weight loss?
+Do you want to guess which one is better food for weight loss?
 (Yes, it is the steak, and weight loss hormones have a lot to do with that.)

 You see, the body/metabolism is not like a scale.
 It is like the thermostat for your house, only this thermostat works to keep you at your setpoint.

-The setpoint refers to the level of stored fat the body works to maintain by regulating your appetite and metabolism through your hormones, genes, and brain, regardless of the quantity of calories you take in or exercise off.
+The setpoint refers to the level of stored fat the body works to maintain by regulating your appetite and metabolism through your hormones, genes, and brain, regardless of the number of calories you take in or exercise off.

 Your brain, digestive system, and hormones talk to one another through various feedback loops to synchronize the activities that automatically maintain body fat and blood sugar at a specific level, otherwise known as your setpoint.

-Think of the biological feedback system that establishes your setpoint like the thermostat in your house.
+Think of the biological feedback system that establishes your setpoint, like the thermostat in your house.
 Thanks to the thermostat, your heating or air-conditioning system respond to the weather outside and keep your home at whatever temperature the thermostat “thinks” it should be at.
 Similarly, your setpoint stimulates or suppresses your appetite and raises or lowers your metabolism in response to how much fat it “thinks” you should store.